Royals vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brad Keller takes the mound for the Kansas City Royals on Saturday at Target Field against Jose Miranda and the Minnesota Twins.
-First pitch is at 2:10 PM ET.
+Brady Singer will be on the hill for the Kansas City Royals when they take on Byron Buxton and the Minnesota Twins on Sunday at 2:10 PM ET.

-The Royals are listed as +180 moneyline underdogs for this matchup against the favorite Twins (-225).
-The over/under is 8 runs for the contest.
+The Twins have been listed as -225 moneyline favorites for this matchup with the Royals (+180).
+A 7.5-run total is listed for the game.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.